Concrete recycling: Reuse

-Reuse of blocks in original form, or by cutting into smaller blocks, has even less environmental impact; however, only a limited market currently exists.
+Reuse of blocks in original form, or by cutting into smaller blocks, has even less environmental impact; however, a limited market now exists.
 Improved building designs that allow for slab reuse and building transformation without demolition could increase this use.
 Hollow core concrete slabs are easy to dismantle and the span is normally constant, making them good for reuse.

 Other cases of re-use are possible with pre-cast concrete pieces: through selective demolition, such pieces can be disassembled and collected for further use in other building sites.
 Studies show that back-building and remounting plans for building units (i.e., re-use of pre-fabricated concrete) is an alternative for a kind of construction which protects resources and saves energy.
 Especially long-living, durable, energy-intensive building materials, such as concrete, can be kept in the life-cycle longer through recycling.
 Prefabricated constructions are the prerequisites for constructions necessarily capable of being taken apart.
 In the case of optimal application in the building carcass, savings in costs are estimated in 26%, a lucrative complement to new building methods.
 However, this depends on several courses to be set.
-The viability of this alternative has to be studied as the logistics associated with transporting heavy pieces of concrete can impact the operation financially and also increase the carbon footprint of the project.
+The viability of this alternative still needs to be studied, as the logistics associated with transporting heavy pieces of concrete could have a negative impact on the operation, both in terms of cost and carbon footprint.
 Also, ever changing regulations on new buildings worldwide may require higher quality standards for construction elements and inhibit the use of old elements which may be classified as obsolete.